 1 Instant setting is exactly what it suggests, it means if that sensor is triggered when the alarm is armed you get the full alarm condition.

 Wireless magnetic contact for windows and doors

-3 Home setting means that if you press the home button instead of the full alarm button when arming the system, any sensors set to this setting will be omitted from the programme.
+3 Home setting means that if you press the home button instead of the full alarm button when arming the system, any sensors set to this setting will be omitted from the program.

-An example of this is when if you have a passive infrared on the first floor landing next to the bedrooms.
-Now when you press the home button all the senses downstairs which are programmed “instant alarm” would immediately trigger the system, but the sensor upstairs on the home setting is omitted from the programme during the night allowing access to the bathroom.
+An example of this is when if you have a passive infrared on the first-floor landing next to the bedrooms.
+Now when you press the home button all the senses downstairs which are programmed “instant alarm” would immediately trigger the system, but the sensor upstairs on the home setting is omitted from the program during the night allowing access to the bathroom.

 At this point the engineer has got a fully functional wireless alarm system set out in front of him on the work surface, the next step is to fix the main control panel to its desired location.

-Installed throughout the United Kingdom by AD Alarms based Bradford and Leeds.
+Installed throughout the United Kingdom by AD Alarms based in Bradford and Leeds.